RyanMarcotte/Functional.CQS/contributing.md

 # Contributing

 `Functional.CQS.AOP` is intended to be application-agnostic.
 As such, library enhancements and modifications must be discussed first.
-Please [log an issue](https://github.com/RyanMarcotte/Functional.CQS/issues) prior to writing any code.
+Please [log an issue](https://github.com/RyanMarcotte/Functional.CQS/issues) prior to writing any code.  **You will need to be added as a collaborator to this repository in order to push feature branches and submit pull requests**.

 Feature branches are created off of `master` and merged in after code review.